sathwik-14/quikjs/README.md

 ## Usage
 ### Generating a New Project
-To generate a new project with QUICKJS API Generator, run:
+To generate a new project with QUIKJS API Generator, run:

 ```bash
 npx quikjs-g-p